vippsas/vipps-qr-api/qr-api-guide.md

 **Please note:** The QR code will not be returned from the endpoint.
 Instead, the merchant needs to call the dedicated [GET endpoints](#fetching-the-merchant-qr-codes) described below.

-### How to update or delete a Merchant Callback QR code
+### How to update or delete a merchant callback QR code

 The QR code is based on the `merchantQrId` and `merchantSerialNumber`.
 These properties will never change.